Positivity of the CM line bundle for families of K-stable klt Fano varieties: Computations concerning the definition of the CM line bundle

 Let $s>0$ be an integer such that $sM$ is relatively very ample.
 As the statement is for all $q$ divisible enough, by replacing $M$ with $sM$ we may assume that $M$ is relatively very ample and $f_* \sO_X(M)$ is locally free, in which case we will exhibit $\bZ$-divisors $D_i$.
 Furthermore, as the statement is about codimension $1$ behavior over $T$, and $T_{\reg}$ is a big open set of $T$, by replacing $T$ with $T_{\reg}$ we may assume that $T$ is regular.

 As $M$ is relatively very ample, it induces an embedding $\iota : X \hookrightarrow P:= \Proj_T f_* \sO_X(M)$.
-Let $\pi : P \to X$ be the natural morphism.
+Let $\pi : P \to T$ be the natural morphism.
 As $P$ is regular, $\iota_* \sE$ has a locally free resolution $\sP^\bullet$, which in particular is a perfect complex on $P$.
-Hence, for $q$ divisible enough the following holds (where $\det$ is taken in the sense of \cite{Knudsen_Mumford_The_projectivity_of_the_moduli_space_of_stable_curves_I}, that is, as the alternating tensor product of the determinants of the elements of a locally free resolution, where the latter exists as $T$ is regular):
+Hence, for $q$ divisible enough, the following holds (where, following \cite{Knudsen_Mumford_The_projectivity_of_the_moduli_space_of_stable_curves_I}, $\det$ is the alternating tensor product of the determinants of the elements of a locally free resolution, which exists as $T$ is regular):

 \end{proof}

 Note that in the following lemma we do not assume any $\bQ$-Cartier hypothesis on $K_{X/T}$.
 Still, our intersection in \autoref{eq:Mumford_line_bundles_over_curve:statement} is well defined as $M$ is $\bQ$-Cartier.